-While working as Senior Research Technician in the lab of David Sulzer, PhD, at New York Presbyterian Medical Center, Dr. Phillips co-authored papers that provided insights to key molecular and neuroinflammatory pathways underpinning the pathogenesis of Parkinson’s disease.
+While working as a senior research technician in the lab of David Sulzer, PhD, at New York Presbyterian Medical Center, Dr. Phillips coauthored papers that provided insights to key molecular and neuroinflammatory pathways underpinning the pathogenesis of Parkinson’s disease.
 However, during his Neuro-Oncology rotation at Memorial Sloan Kettering Cancer Center for his neurology residency, he developed a renewed interest in the treatment of patients with brain tumors.

 After his residency at SUNY Downstate Medical Center, Dr. Phillips completed his Neuro-Oncology fellowship at Harvard Medical School Beth Israel Deaconess Medical Center in Boston under the guidance of Eric T. Wong, MD and at the Neuro-Oncology Center at the University of Virginia under the mentorship of David Schiff, MD and Camilo E. Fadul, MD.

 His goal is to deliver the best coordinated care to patients with brain and spinal tumors.
 Dr. Phillips connects with his patients through a personable and compassionate approach to cancer care.
 His research interest includes participating in translational studies and clinical trials to improve therapeutic approaches in the treatment of patients with brain tumors.

 A native of Brooklyn, New York, Dr. Phillips currently lives in Alexandria, Virginia.
 In his spare time, he enjoys cooking, gardening, playing tennis, biking, hiking, traveling and spending time with his children.